randomascii/main/xperf/XperfUI/ReadMe.txt

 Allow configuring which symbols should be stripped.
 Tool-tips
 Add circular-buffer support.
+Heap tracing.
 Unicode support
 Configure a maximum time to trace for to avoid infinitely long traces.
 Transparent compression/decompression into .zip files.
 CPU frequency monitoring.
-Vertically resizable window to show more traces.
 Allow configuring the temporary and final trace directories.
-Have a button to copy the recommend (or one of several recommend) startup profiles.
+Have a button to copy the recommended (or one of several recommended) startup profiles.
 Move focus away from buttons before they are disabled, as when starting a trace with Alt+T.